kandeeswaran11/OneKey-Automator-Smart-Typing-And-App-Launcher/README.md

-# Magic-Quick-Typer-Instant Automate Your Typing And launch Files, Folders and Apps....
+# OneKey-Automator - Instant Automate Your Typing And launch Files, Folders and Apps
 A simple but powerful way to expand text, launch files, fill forms, and save time on repetitive tasks. fully customizable from Excel without editing scripts.
 **For more details, please refer to the guideline PDF.**